Baleix History, Family Crest & Coats of Arms

 Early Origins of the Baleix family

 The surname Baleix was first found in Northumberland.
 However, there is still great controversy over the earliest origins of the name.
 There was great popular belief that the name was changed from Balliol, due to the unpopularity of the two Scottish Kings of that name.
 However, many historians, such as Bain, find no evidence for such a change, and cite very early instances of the name Baillie, such as William de Bailli, who appeared as a juror on an inquest concerning forfeited lands in Lothian around 1311-12.

 Early records of the Baillie Clan indicate that the aforementioned William de Bailli was also known as Baillie of Hoperig, who acquired the lands of Lamington in Lanarkshire.
 His son William was granted a charter confirming ownership of these same lands in 1358.
 Alexander, the eldest grandson of William and two brothers fled the country after they had beaten and killed their tutor.
 After serving in the army, Alexander received the lands of Dunain and Dochfour, and was appointed the Constable of Inverness.
 Another brother of Alexander's married a daughter of Sir Patrick Hume's in 1492, and from this union descended the Baillies of Jerviswood.

 Important Dates for the Baleix family

 This web page shows only a small excerpt of our Baleix research.
 Another 188 words (13 lines of text) covering the years 1240, 1296, 1292, 1332, 1338, 1308, 1721, 1872, 1292, 1296, 1585, 1667, 1611, 1587, 1589, 1632, 1684, 1634, 1684, 1657, 1671, 1720, 1701, 1664, 1738, 1691, 1648, 1610, 1664, 1644, 1664, 1630 and are included under the topic Early Baleix History in all our PDF Extended History products and printed products wherever possible.

 Baleix Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Baleix are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Baleix include Baillie, Bailey, Bailie, Bayly, Bayley, Bailley, Baly, Ballye, Bayllie and many more.

 Early Notables of the Baleix family (pre 1700)

 Another 89 words (6 lines of text) are included under the topic Early Baleix Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Baleix family to Ireland

 Some of the Baleix family moved to Ireland, but this topic is not covered in this excerpt.

 Another 174 words (12 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Baleix family to the New World and Oceana
+Migration of the Baleix family

-went on to make essential contributions to the emerging nations of Canada and the United States.
+Faced with the chaos present in England at that time, many English families looked towards the open frontiers of the New World with its opportunities to escape oppression and starvation.
+People migrated to North America, as well as Australia and Ireland in droves, paying exorbitant rates for passages in cramped, unsafe ships.
+Many of the settlers did not make the long passage alive, but those who did see the shores of North America were welcomed with great opportunity.
+Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Some of the first immigrants to cross the Atlantic and come to North America carried the name Baleix, or a variant listed above: Mary Bailey, who was listed as being in Virginia in the year 1619; Jonas Bailey, who was recorded in Maine in 1634; James Baillou who settled in Georgia in 1733 with his wife and son, Elizabeth, Mathew, Matty, Stewart, William Bailie, who all arrived in Philadelphia in 1804.
 John, Joseph, Mathew, Robert, Samuel, Thomas, Walter, William Bailey, who arrived in Pennsylvania between 1770 and 1840.
 Several of the name came to Newfoundland.
 Among them were Richard Bayly, who settled in Bay de Verde in 1675.